 – Ekstatic Vision (Online Magazine)

-Todd Pendu primarily focuses on erotic, nude, and fetish photography; however he has lensed fashion campaigns for Zana Bayne and Marc Jacobs… His work has been published in Vogue, Purple, S Mag, Juxtapoz, Mixt(e), Bullett, Galore, Creem,… He has photographed notables including Miley Cyrus, Paz de la Huerta, Kat Graham, Scout Willis and Tallulah Willis, Sophie Tweed-Simmons,…
+Todd Pendu’s photography primarily focuses on nudes and erotic and fetish subjects; however he has lensed fashion campaigns for Zana Bayne and Marc Jacobs… His work has been published in Vogue, Purple, S Mag, Juxtapoz, Mixt(e), Bullett, Galore, Creem,… He has photographed notables including Miley Cyrus, Paz de la Huerta, Kat Graham, Scout Willis and Tallulah Willis, Sophie Tweed-Simmons,…

 Nudity and sexuality are constant themes in Todd Pendu’s photography and artwork as he sees these as part of his libertine world-view and the “ultimate expressions of freedom”.
 Known for his raw but sensual and provocative work, he takes an improvisational approach to capturing spontaneous, visceral, and intimate images.